A CONSERVATION JOURNEY

 There is the option to spend a night in a comfortable mountain cabin and try your luck howling to the local wolf pack!
 You may also have the opportunity to meet with Bruno D’Amicis, the leading filmmaker and photographer of the local fauna.

-WHEN TO GO May to October
+WHEN TO GO April to June & mid August to mid October

 GROUP SIZE 8 to 12 people